dszhdankin/university_corse_2_coursework/README.md

 # Neural network visual creator
-The application allows user to create convolutional neural networks via drag and drop GUI.
+The application allows user to create convolutional neural networks for image classification via drag and drop GUI.

 The server part was developed for JVM, using Spring MVC.
 It ineracts with PostgreSQL, which runs on the same machine.